theNewFlesh/stitch/README.md

 stitch
 ======

-a library and series of frameworks which extend pandas DataFrames for advanced ET
+a library and series of frameworks which extend pandas DataFrames for advanced ETL